MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 ** Connect to the container via RDP **

 Finally you can connect to the Container using RDP.
-In order to do that please run the following command on a system which has the Remote Desktop Client installed:
+In order to do that please run the following command on a system which has the Remote Desktop Client installed (e.g. your system running the Container host VM):

 ```
 mstsc /v:[ContainerHostIP]:3390 /prompt